School of Graduate Studies

 Applicants must hold a bachelor’s degree or the equivalent thereof.
 Students should have taken courses in biology, chemistry, mathematics, physics, and computer science.

-The General Test of the Graduate Record Examinations is required (minimum score 1,200), and the Subject Test in any area of science is recommended.
+The General Test of the Graduate Record Examinations is required (see application information), and the Subject Test in any area of science is recommended.
 Admission is determined by test scores, written recommendations, a written statement of interests and goals, and a personal interview.

 Approximately 110 students are enrolled in the LSU Health Sciences Center Graduate School, of whom 15-20 are enrolled in the neuroscience program.